Elektros Top 100 moviesby Elektromann | created - 06 Dec 2010 | updated - 13 Mar 2015 | Public

 Passed | 107 min | Crime, Drama, Film-Noir

-An insurance representative lets himself be talked into a murder/insurance fraud scheme that arouses the suspicion of an insurance investigator.
+An insurance representative lets himself be talked by a seductive housewife into a murder/insurance fraud scheme that arouses the suspicion of an insurance investigator.

 An archetype for the classical Film Noir of the 40ies, with stunning performances and elegant direction.